What is the most cliche photo on Instagram that you can think of?

 It’s happening in social media now.
 But it started long before that.

-Other cliches have become so ubiquitous that major photo stocks have to alter their search results in order to disrupt the faulty standards.
+Other cliches have become so ubiquitous that major photo stocks have to alter their search results to disrupt faulty standards.

 If we combine fake photo reality with repetition and cliches, the scope of the problems is truly frightening.
 Stock photographers are copying unrealistic cliches that bring money.
 Social media users copy unrealistic lifestyles, spreading fake reality even further.